4-H Food Plot Project

 • Youth should schedule at least one site visit from a county agricultural agent, including one visit to complete the County Agent Assessment Score Sheet.
 Typically, the county agent completing the score sheet is located in the county where the food plot is located.

-• If the food plot is located outside the youth's home county, then the home county office (or participant) will contact the county office where the plot is located and make arrangements for an agricultural agent to conduct the site visit.
+• If the food plot is located outside the youth's home county, then the home county office (or participant) can contact the county office where the plot is located and make arrangements for an agricultural agent to conduct the site visit.

 • In some circumstances, the county office may designate a qualified alternate to conduct the site visit on the county's behalf.
 A note should be made on the County Agent Assessment Score Sheet if this should occur.